phorton1/base-apps-raymarine/NET/docs/wpmgr.md

-# NAVQRY
+# WPMGR

-NAVQRY is func(15) as advertised by RAYDP.
+WPMGR is func(15) as advertised by RAYSYS.
 That is 0x00f0 as a word.
 The func is represented in hex streams as 0f00 and is seen all over the place

-The communication takes place via a TCP connection established by the client to the NAVQRY (2052) port on the MFD (E80).
+The communication takes place via a TCP connection established by the client to the WPMGR (2052) port on the MFD (E80).

 ### Connection Implementation Details